MagHammond91/project_sql/README.md

 ![Skills demanded for top paying roles](/Images/SKILLS_2024-07-12_11-54-04.png) *Bar graph visualising the skills needed for the top 10 paying salaries for data scientist role*

-## 3. The Requried Skills For Data Scientist Jobs
+## 3. The Required Skills For Data Scientist Jobs
-This query gives insight into the top five(5) skills a person needs to acquire as a data scientist.
+This query gives insight into the top five (5) skills a person needs to acquire as a data scientist.

 ```sql
 SELECT TOP(5)